andy5995/vs-fltk/docs/for-developers.md

 bun run benchmark
 ```

-To run my dev demo:
+To run the dev demo where features under development are tested:

 ```bash
 bun run vs.example
 ```

-`meson-install` is not implemented yet. `prepare-release` works, but it is only meant for automatic pipelines.
+`meson-install` is not implemented yet. `prepare-release` works, but it is only meant for automatic pipelines at this stage.

 ### Patches